shanshili/STC8A8K-Multi-computer-Communication/README.md

 # STC8A8K-Multi-computer-Communication
+>**PROBLEM**
-A function inside an interrupt cannot be broken by an interrupt
+>A function inside an interrupt cannot be broken by an interrupt

-Automatic address recognition, unable to recognize new addresses
+>Automatic address recognition, unable to recognize new addresses

 ###  Design of multi-machine communication system